Spyderisk/system-modeller-deployment/README.md

 1. Edit the `.env` file to set appropriate values.
 1. Edit the `.env_adaptor` file to set appropriate values.
+3. Download the most recent [knowledgebase](https://github.com/Spyderisk/domain-network/packages/1826148)
+   e.g. `domain-network-6a3-2-2.zip` and paste it into the `knowledgebases` folder.
-2. `docker-compose pull` to get the latest images (otherwise the locally cached ones are used, if they are there).
+2. Run `docker-compose pull` to get the latest images (otherwise the locally cached ones are used, if they are there).
-3. `docker-compose up -d` to start the containers.
+4. Run `docker-compose up -d` to start the containers.

 See below for details.